 As a young child, I loved making beautiful clothes for my dolls under the watchful and encouraging eye of my mum, her scrap bag contained wonderful fabrics which felt so good to my young fingers.
 All my wild ideas were possible with her needle skills.
 This passion with quality and attention to detail have remained with me.
 I have an overriding desire to provide a well crafted and yet peaceful meditative art work.

 Whilst on my Foundation Course at Cheltenham College of Art, I began to realize that drawings are a vehicle to seeing, understanding and exploring subjects and concepts.
 During my degree course in Fine Art Embroidery at Manchester Polytechnic, my mind and eyes were opened, not only to a media that satisfied me, but one that also engaged the viewer.

 On moving to London in 1981, I was quickly involved with the 62 Group of Textile Artists, this was a supportive membership that I enjoyed for several years, even when I lived abroad.
 I was invited by the British Crafts Centre to be part of a Paper Exhibition in 1983, which sealed my long lasting passion with paper.
 The material that I still choose to work with.
 In 1985 I was recognized with my first one woman show at the Anatol Orient Gallery, London, opening on the eve of moving to Papua New Guinea.

-Living and working within the National Arts School in Port Moresby awoke in me an interest in geology, fossils, maps and anthropology, themes soon to be linked to my drawings and textiles.
-Over the years these fossil and rock themes have become more intense with an inner energy and meditative quality.
+Living within the National Arts School in Port Moresby awoke in me an interest in geology, fossils and maps, themes soon to be linked to my drawings and textiles.
+Over the years these fossil and rock themes became more intense with an inner energy and meditative quality.
 A series of paintings and paper textiles illustrating corals and underwater worlds was executed and exhibited in Oceania and Australia.
-With the birth of my first daughter in Papua New Guinea, the place and its people will always hold a piece of my heart and influence my way of thinking.
+My first daughter was born in Papua New Guinea, and the place and its people will always hold a piece of my heart and influence my way of thinking.
 My young daughters, sewing, drawing, and children’s workshops engaged me for ten years in Kent.